On multiplicative spectral sequences for nerves and the free loop spaces: The de Rham cohomology of the diffeological free loop space of a non-simply connected manifold

-in which the horizontal maps are induced by the Eilenberg--Moore map; see \cite[20.6]{Halperin}.
-Here, we write $A_{PL} (X)$ for $A_{PL} (\text{Sing}_\bullet(X))$ in the right-hand corner and $( \ )_\R$ denotes the tensor product $( \ )\otimes_\Q\R$.
 By assumption, the manifold $M$ is simply connected.
 Then, the proofs of \cite[Theorem 5.5]{K} and \cite[20.6]{Halperin} yield that $EM_1$ and $EM_3$ are isomorphisms, respectively.
 Since $\zeta$ is a quasi-isomorphism, it follows that the vertical maps in the upper square are isomorphisms and then so is $EM_2$.
 We see that $M^I$ is smooth homotopy equivalent to $M$.
 Therefore, Theorem \ref{thm:smoothing} implies that ${\text{Tor}(\xi^*, \xi^*)}$ is an isomorphism.
 It turns out that $(\xi')^*$ is a quasi-isomorphism. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:DR}] For the translation groupoid $\xymatrix@C15pt@R5pt{[G\times {\mathcal P}_G^\infty (M) \ar@<-0.5ex>[r]_-{t} \ar@<0.5ex>[r]^-{s}& {\mathcal P}_G^\infty(M)]}$ in which $s$ and $t$ are defined by the projection and the action, respectively, we see that $s\circ \widetilde{p} = t\circ \widetilde{p}$.
+\begin{proof}[Proof of Theorem \ref{thm:DR}] For the translation groupoid in which $s$ and $t$ are defined by the projection and the action, respectively, we see that $s\circ \widetilde{p} = t\circ \widetilde{p}$.
 Then the map $\widetilde{p}^* : H^*_{DR}(L^\infty(M/G)) \to H^*_{DR}({\mathcal P}_G^\infty(M))$ induced by $\widetilde{p}$ factors through $\R\Box_{\R[G]^\vee}H^*_{DR}({\mathcal P}_G^\infty(M))$.
 We show that the morphism $\widetilde{p}^*$ of algebras in the theorem is an isomorphism.
 Consider a commutative diagram